-LGBT older adults in the project age 65 - 79 are more likely to report higher levels of general mental health and less likely to experience depression or stress than those age 50 - 64.
-There are no differences in these mental health indicators between those age 50 - 64 and those age 80 and older.
-In terms of anxiety, suicidal ideation, and loneliness,

-LGBT older adults age 64 - 79 and age 80 and older are more at risk than those age 50 - 64.
+eral mental health and less likely to experience depression or stress than those age 50-64.
+There are no differences in these mental health indicators between those age 50-64 and those age 80 and older.
+In terms of anxiety, suicidal ideation, and loneliness, LGBT older adults age 65-79 and age 80 and older are more at risk than those age 50-64.

-The participants earning an income at or below 200% of the federal poverty level are at elevated risks of poor mental health including higher likelihood of depression, anxiety, suicidal ideation, stress, loneliness, and neglect.
+The participants earning an income at or below 200% of the federal poverty level are at elevated risk of poor mental health including higher likelihood of depression, anxiety, suicidal ideation, stress, loneliness, and neglect.

-Overall, most LGBT older adults in the project report positive mental health, although those experiencing elevated levels of depression, anxiety, and suicidal ideation are of concern.
-Comparing the distinct groups of LGBT older adults reveals a more nuanced picture, exposing the elevated risks of poor mental health among bisexual and transgender older adults.
+LGBT older adults in the project with a high school education or less are at picture, exposing the elevated risks of poor mental health among bisexual and transgender older adults.
 Many of the factors associated with poor mental health for LGBT older adults have a similarly negative impact on older adults in general, including poverty and lower levels of education.

 Lesbian, gay, bisexual, and transgender older adults face unique disparities in their quest for healthcare.
-Access to healthcare refers to the extent to which a person can attain medical services.
-Lack of access to high quality healthcare can have sweeping consequences.
+Access to healthcare refers to the extent to which a person can obtain medical services.
+Lack of access to quality healthcare can have sweeping consequences.
 To better understand access and lack of access to healthcare for LGBT older adults in the project, we examined health insurance coverage, financial barriers, fear of accessing services, having a regular healthcare provider, routine checkups, and emergency room visits.
-See Table 7 for a breakdown of healthcare access indicators by sexual orientation, gender identity, and sociodemographic characteristics.
+See Table 7 for a breakdown of healthcare access indicators by sexual orientation, gender identity, and background characteristics.